 In exchange for lower interest rates and smaller payments, the lender of a take-out loan might require that the borrower share a part of the rents earned from the property or a percentage of the gain acquired if the property is sold.

+Negotiationg with commercial real estate lenders to find the best fit for your project can be difficult and time-consuming.
 If you’d like to invest in commercial real estate and seek a loan, consider Finance Lobby.
 We match borrowers with lenders according to their borrowing needs.
 We’re transforming the CRE lending industry by making it easier than ever for brokers and lenders to find deals they can close on!